How to do business in Philippines

 It’s not always readily apparent why the Philippines is awesome, but once you get it, you get it.
 You really need to be introduced to the Philippines.
 To the untrained eye, the Philippines could easily be written off as dirty, crowded, and hole in the wall of SE Asia with bad food.

 I could see how people could think that, but I would completely disagree.
 The Philippines, has a hidden beauty that you might not catch at first glance.
-Like a beautiful woman in shabby clothes, others pass her bye without a second glance.
-But if you know what you are doing, you know she has a lot to offer, you just have to get her to undress first.

 The Philippines is an amazing country teaming with possibility.

 It’s not obvious why its worth going, but trust me, if you are in the area, make a visit to the Philippines.
 If you want to stay, start a business in Philippines – it may be the easiest place in Asia to conduct business as a foreigner.

 2. detailed breakdown of doing business in Philippines

 3. what corporate entity is best to form as a foreigner doing business

 4. the tax implications of different legal entities in the Philippines.